 Church and Cemetery Records (284.1):

 Over 1,000 volumes of baptismal, burial, pastoral and cemetery records for Lehigh and neighboring counties; approximately 460 volumes for Lehigh County.
 Over 400 birth/baptismal certificates (including fraktur), late 1700s through the early 1900s, indexed.
-For a list of our Lehigh County holdings, see the Church Records section of our website.

 The library serves as repository for many of the county’s early records.
 Of particular interest are the Orphans Court, tax, and prison records.